MikeAvgeros/escape-game/README.md

     -   This has helped me adjust the width and height of my buttons as their size is responsive depending on the screen width.

-    -   Overall, most of the elements on the website are responsive based on the screen size so being able to view how the site adapts depending on the screen has helped me make suitable decisions, which have improved the UX of the site.
+    -   Overall, most of the elements on the website are responsive based on the screen size so being able to view how the game adapts depending on the screen has helped me make suitable decisions, which have improved the UX of the game.

     -   During the testing phase, I have used Lighthouse to generate reports for both Desktop and Mobile.
-The reports showed better practices and syntantical fixes on my HTML and CSS, which in turn helped boost the performance, accessibility and UX of the site.
+The reports showed better practices and syntantical fixes on my HTML and CSS, which in turn helped boost the performance, accessibility and UX of the game.
 You can view the final results below.

         **Desktop**
         ![Desktop](documentation/testing/lighthouse-desktop.png)